-The application must be received by the election commission no sooner than January 1st of the election year UNLESS the election is fewer than 90 days after January 1st.
-In that case, it must be received no sooner than 90 days prior to the election and no later than 7 days prior.
+The application must be received by the election commission no earlier than January 1st of the election year UNLESS the election is fewer than 90 days after January 1st.
+In that case, it must be received no earlier than 90 days prior to the election and no later than 7 days prior.

 NOTE: Typically, people who register to vote by mail must appear in person the first time they vote; however, this regulation is waived for military members and their dependents and overseas U.S. citizens with permanent TN residences.
 Once you are no longer eligible for this exemption, you must vote in person.